Prunus sargentii

-Prunus sargentii, commonly known as Sargent's cherry or North Japanese hill cherry, is a species of cherry native to Japan, Korea, and Sakhalin (Russia).
+Prunus sargentii, commonly known as Sargent's cherry or North Japanese hill cherry, is a species of cherry native to Japan, Korea, Sakhalin (Russia), and China.

 The tree was named for Charles Sprague Sargent.

 Description

 Prunus sargentii is a deciduous tree that grows 20-40 ft tall and broad.
 New growth is a reddish or bronze color, changing to shiny dark green.
 The obovate leaves with serrated margins are 3–5 in in length and are arranged alternately.
 In fall, the leaves turn red, orange, or yellow.
 It grows single pink flowers on 1-in pedicels, which result in purple-black fruit in summer.
 The fruits are a favorite of birds, but because of their size (small, pea sized) and color, are considered inconspicuous to humans.

 Cultivation

 P. sargentii is a fast-growing ornamental tree requiring sun and well-drained soil.
 The tree can tolerate wind, but not air pollution; it is one of the hardiest cherries, and can be easily transplanted.
 This makes it suitable for use as a street tree.
 The tree is moderately drought-tolerant.